 Primary record, Wildnote mobile app survey

-Once the field work is done, a progress report is issued.
-For this project, that report had an exceedingly short 3-day turnaround.
-Chris talked about using Wildnote to help the contractor meet the critical deadline.
+For this project the fieldwork progress report had an exceedingly short 3-day turnaround.
+Chris explained how using Wildnote helped the contractor meet the critical deadline.

 I used the Field Notes form that I designed, and another survey form, to track our progress.
 There was a lot of data!
 It's impossible to transmit and organize data quickly when it's buried in a stack of papers.
 Unwieldy digital formats are just as bad.
 We couldn't have just emailed or used Dropbox and got it done.
 With Wildnote, the project manager can just log in and instantly access everything she needs right there.
 She got the report out within the three days instead of the usual 2-3 weeks.